 Two of the reinstated players, David Wilson and future National Soccer Hall of Famer David Gould, had also played for Irwin’s Philadelphia ALPF team.
 On May 22, 1897, Manz would defeat Paterson in the deciding game of the American Cup final in front of 5,000 spectators at Cosmopolitan Park in Newark.

-Author’s note: I wish to express my gratitude to Steve Holroyd, Melvin Smith, Brian Bunk, Grant Czubinski, and Tom McCabe for their comments and help while I was doing the research for this article.
+Author’s note: I wish to express my gratitude to Steve Holroyd, Melvin Smith, Brian Bunk, Grant Czubinski, Kurt Rausch, and Tom McCabe for their comments and help while I was doing the research for this article.

 For more on the AAPF and ALPF see The AAPF and the ALPF: The beginnings of professional league soccer in the United States (2018) and After the collapse: ALPF vs. ALPF in Baltimore and Fall River, 1894-96 (2020)